itfanr/ros2-wiki/Ament-Tutorial.md

 Ament does out of source builds.
 By default it will create a `build` and `install` directory as peers of the `src` directory.
 The `build` directory will be where intermediate files are stored.
-For each package subfolder will be created in which e.g. CMake is being invoked.
+For each package a subfolder will be created in which e.g. CMake is being invoked.
 The `install` directory is where each package will be installed to.

 NB: Compared to catkin there is no `devel` directory.